pwbs/vrac/install-ocsigen-on-osx.md

 opam init
 ## use a new terminal, or type
 eval `opam config env`
+# opam-switch to latest version of ocaml
+opam switch 4.02.3
 # install ocsigen + eliom
 opam install ocsigenserver eliom